ganeti/ganeti/doc/iallocator.rst

   dictionary containing, among other information, a list of lists of serialized opcodes; see the :ref:`design document
   <multi-reloc-result>` for a detailed description

-  for multi-evacuation mode, this is a list of lists; each element of the list is a list of instance name and the new secondary node

 .. note:: Current Ganeti version accepts either ``result`` or ``nodes`` as a backwards-compatibility measure (older versions only supported